-Professor Vikramaditya S. Khanna is faculty co-director of the Joint Centre for Global Corporate and Financial Law and Policy, a collaboration between Michigan Law and India's Jindal Global Law School.
+Vikramaditya S. Khanna is the William W. Cook Professor of Law at Michigan Law and the faculty co-director of the Joint Centre for Global Corporate and Financial Law and Policy, a collaboration between Michigan Law and India's Jindal Global Law School.

 He has given talks at Harvard, Columbia, Stanford, Yale, and New York universities; the University of California, Berkeley; the Wharton School of the University of Pennsylvania; the National Bureau of Economic Research; and other venues in the United States, India, China, Turkey, and Greece, among others, including keynotes in the United States, Brazil, and India.

 "Judges in the Lab: No Precedent Effects, No Common/Civil Law Differences"